-We now consider a small generic open economy model that describes the joint determination of output, unemployment, inflation, a short-term interest rate and the exchange rate for the three economies.
+We begin our discussion of the model with a small generic open economy model that describes the joint determination of output, unemployment, inflation, a short-term interest rate and the exchange rate for the three economies.
 The model is fundamentally a gap model, in which the gaps of the variables from their equilibrium values play the crucial role in the functioning of the system.
 A number of definitions and identities are used to complete the model.
 We present the model specification for a single country labelled i.
 The specification for other countries will be very similar, although the priors for the coefficient estimates and for the standard deviations of the structural shocks will differ across economies on the basis of expert knowledge of those economies.
-In the next section of the paper, we will expand the model to include the US BLT variable.
+In the next two sections of the paper, we will expand the model to include the US BLT variable and oil prices.